sigcsets/sigcse2022/pages/schedule_index.md

 </style>
 Last update: {{ "now" | date: "%A, %B %d, %Y" }}

-For full details about the workshops, please visit the <a href="/schedule/workshops">Workshops Page</a>.
+For full details about the Workshops, please visit the <a href="/schedule/workshops">Workshops Page</a>.<br>
-For full details about Affiliated Events, please visit the <a href="/schedule/affiliatedevents">Affiliated Events Page</a>.
+For full details about Affiliated Events, please visit the <a href="/schedule/affiliatedevents">Affiliated Events Page</a>.<br>

 <br>
 1. All times shown are Eastern Standard Time (EST).